 Under South Carolina Code Section 47-3-110, the animal’s owner may be responsible for compensating you.
 We love our furry friends, but sometimes dogs do suddenly attack in South Carolina.
 They can misinterpret a person’s actions and become defensive causing them to bite, scratch, or seriously injure an person or another animal.

 Animal attacks can lead to a loss of work, medical expenses, and emotional pain and suffering.
 The animal’s owner may be responsible for compensating you.
-If you were injured by a dog or another animal in Orangeburg or anywhere in the state of South Carolina, The Jeffcoat Firm Injury Lawyers are here to help.
+If you were injured in a dog bite injury or another animal in Orangeburg or anywhere in the state of South Carolina, The Jeffcoat Firm Injury Lawyers are here to help.

-Dog bite injuries can be quite serious.
-Here are some common types of injuries that can happen when a dog attacks.
+Dog bite injuries (or animal bite injuries requiring first aid) can be quite serious.
+Here are some common types of injuries that can happen when a dog attacks:

 • Eye injuries

 • Face injuries

 If you are suffering from any of these injuries, please contact a dog bite lawyer near you at The Jeffcoat Firm.